 I tested a bunch of regular epilators on my face but none of them worked as well as well as the Remington Ep7030.
 It comes with a special cap for the face.
 On its slowest speed, the tweezers rotate a bit slower than the other full size epilators, which made this a little bit more comfortable and effective.

 The one reason why I liked this better than any of the other facial epilators is because it is rechargeable.
+All of the other facial epilators ran on standard batteries.
 This also means it is a lot more powerful, louder, and painful than the other epilators.
-When I turned it on I was sort of afraid to put it near my face.
 Compared to all the other facial epilators, this one removed hair the fastest.
 This works well on coarse hair as well as most peach fuzz and even on those thick “granny hairs”.
 Due to its size, I found it a little difficult to epilate the upper lip, but larger areas like the cheeks and chin were easier.
 Compared to the Braun Face, it seemed that the hair had to be a bit longer.
 You do have to be careful and pull the skin tightly to avoid it from pulling the skin.
 Compared to the other epilators I tested, I thought it performed the best on the chin.
 It made quick work of the course hair on my chin.
 If you have a lot of thick facial hair or suffer from PCOS, this is a good choice.
 I was able to remove 70% of my unwanted hair with this but had to use a tweezer in harder to reach areas.

 CONS Bulky and loud.
+Painful.
 Difficult to reach some of the hair on the face.

-OUR VERDICT The best regular epilator the face.
+OUR VERDICT The best regular epilator for the face.

 Remington Ep-1050CDNTweezers: 6